muschellij2/neuroc/r_package_workflow/index.md

 # Simple Script to Start a Package

 Most of the work we will cover here will get you up and running for submission to our GitHub-based platform.
+We will use the following packages:

+1. `devtools` which has a large set of functions for building and checking package
+2. `usethis` functions to help us with creating additional things like the `README` file and adding things for GitHub.
+3. `muschflow` - a workflow package I use for my pipeline that wraps `usethis`.

-We will use the `devtools` and `usethis` packages to help us with the process of package development.
-Change `"/path/to/packages"` to the path above where you want the package to be created.
-The package itself will be a sub0folder of this folder.
+In the code below, change `"/path/to/packages"` to the path where you want the package to be created.
+The package itself will be a sub-folder of this folder.
 The script will change directories and then install the necessary packages:

 ```r
 setwd("/path/to/packages")